Hoftun/app25/README.md

 2. When the timer ends, take a **short break**.
 3. Repeat the process to stay productive!
 4. If you need to **pause** or **reset**, just use the buttons below the timer.
+5. **Session history is automatically stored**—check your past Pomodoros anytime.

+---

+## 📊 Viewing Your Pomodoro History
+Every completed session is **stored in a PostgreSQL database**, allowing you to track your productivity over time.
+Here’s what you can view:
+- **Today's History** – A list of all your Pomodoro sessions from today, including their durations.
+- **Lifetime Stats** – Total Pomodoro sessions completed and total focused time stored in the database.

+You can check your history on the **app’s dashboard** or through the API.

+📌 **API Endpoints:**
+- **GET `/api/pomodoro/today/:user_id`** → Fetch today’s Pomodoro history.
+- **GET `/api/pomodoro/stats/:user_id`** → Get total completed sessions and focus time.

 ---